mystackbox/prj-mabunda-group/README.md

 [Back to top](#table-of-contents)

 # Issues
 - The application uses Google Maps services which requires the APK Key.
+This means that you will to have a Google Maps API Key for Google Maps to launch.
+- Unit Testing has not been implemented yet.

 [Back to top](#table-of-contents)